rweijnen/marstek-fw-checker/README.md

 - **Device Authentication**: Login with your Marstek account credentials
 - **Device Discovery**: Visual grid display of all registered devices with product images
 - **Multi-Device Support**: Venus E V1/V2 (HMG-50), Venus E V3 (VNSE3-0), CT002/CT003 devices
-- **Firmware Checking**: One-click firmware update checking for all device types
+- **Firmware Availability**: Check what firmware versions Marstek servers are offering
 - **Direct Downloads**: Download firmware files directly from the interface
 - **Release Notes**: View and translate firmware release notes from Chinese to English

+> **Note**: This tool shows firmware available from Marstek servers, not whether your device specifically needs an update.
+It uses baseline version "100" to retrieve all available firmware versions.

 ### Archive System 🗃️
 - **Community Archive**: Automated firmware preservation in GitHub repository